tobiasfrejo/rpio/docs/gettingStarted/tutorials/CLI/transformations.rst

 Summary
 -------

-This guide has provided the steps to perform the key transformation using the ``rpio`` CLI:
+This guide has provided the steps to perform the key transformation using the ``rpio`` command line tool:
 1. Transform a RoboChart models to AADL.
 2. Transform the AADL models to AADL Intermediate Language (IL).
 3. Generate code skeletons from the AADLIL.